ksudhanshu961/SK_FileShare/README.md

 # SK_FileShare
-Python3 written program using a api and curl to share files upto 5gb in couple click's ( GUI )
+Python3 written program using a api and curl to share files upto 5GB in couple click's on the Go. ( GUI )

 **You must have Python3 and Curl on your system**